PatrickRung/DuetPrinterVisionInterface/README.md

 # MobiPrint large scale printing codebase

+# Raspberry PI backend (3D printer and CV base movement controller)
-# Below are instructions for the python backend running on the raspberry pi providng computer vision based localization
+Below are instructions for the python backend running on the raspberry pi providng computer vision based localization

 You will need to set up the virtual environment using the system site package, thus use this command.
 This is important for getting the Python camera to work with the virtual environment.